How Does Real Estate Commission Work? Your Complete Guide

 On the other hand, in a buyer’s market, a real estate agent may be less keen to reduce their commission because the process is likely to be more challenging and time-consuming.

-👉 Consider the price of the property
+👉 Consider the property’s selling price

 If the price of the property is high, real estate agents may be willing to lower their commission.